When it comes to footwear for our children, are we making “shoddy” choices?“What shoes are best

 Some of you may be wondering: What does the medical literature say about all this?

-Interestingly, there is much written on the subject, though, unfortunately, its largely
+Interestingly, there is much written on the subject, though, unfortunately, it’s largely

 overlooked by mainstream practitioners.
 For one thing, there is no scientific evidence that shoes are good for